 To maintain good vision and to keep your eyes healthy, it is important to have routine eye exams.
 For those with stable vision and without any eye disease, having routine eye exams every two years is important.
 At this exam, your eyes will be dilated so the doctor can see into your retina, your vision will be checked and you will be screened for eye diseases or disorders.
 If further testing is required, a more comprehensive exam and possible testing will be scheduled.

 If you experience any changes in your vision between regularly scheduled visits with your eye specialist, you should schedule an appointment as soon as possible.
 Early detection of problems and treatment of problems can be the key to preventing loss of vision.

 Preparing for Your Eye Exam

 When you call to make an eye appointment, please be prepared to describe any current vision problems.
-In addition, it is important to ask if the eye examination will affect their vision temporarily and if you will need someone to drive them home.
-You may also want to ask about the cost of the exam, if your insurance plan will cover any of the cost, and how payment is handled.
+In addition, it is important to ask if the eye examination will affect your vision temporarily and if you will need someone to drive you home.
+You may also want to ask about the cost of the exam, if your insurance plan will cover any of the cost and how payment is handled.